atvivek/Differential-gene-expression-analysis-DEseq2/README.md

 # Differential-gene-expression-analysis-DEseq2

-###*Installation Requirements*
+### *Installation Requirements*

-    Download the most recent versions of R and RStudio for your laptop:
+1.Download the most recent versions of R and RStudio for your laptop:

     R
     RStudio

-    Install the following packages using the instructions provided below.
+2.Install the following packages using the instructions provided below.

     NOTE:  When installing the following packages, if you are asked to select (a/s/n) or (y/n), please select “a” or "y" as applicable but know that it can take awhile.